Nesvilab/IonQuant/README.md

         --imtol <float>        # 1/K0 tolerance.
 Default: 0.05
         --rttol <float>        # Retention time tolerance.
 Unit: min.
 Default: 0.4 --seedmz 0/1           # M/Z used as the start point of tracing.
 0 = calculated M/Z; 1 = observed M/Z. Default: 0
         --psm <string>         # Path to Philosopher's psm.tsv.
 One --psm indicates one psm.tsv and can have multiple --psm.
-Optional.
-Default: <blank>
         --multidir <string>    # Output directory for the multi-experimental result.
 Optional.
 Default: <blank>
         --normalization 0/1    # Normalize the intensities across all runs.
 Default: 1 --minisotopes 1/2/3    # Minimum isotopes required in feature extraction.
 Default: 2 --minscans <integer>   # Minimum MS1 scans required in feature extraction.
 Default: 3 --minions <integer>    # Minimum ions required in quantifying proteins.
 Only for MaxLFQ intensity.
 Default: 2 --excludemods <string> # Excluded modifications in quantifying peptide sequences and proteins.
 Format: <amino acid><mass>;...
 Default: <blank>
-        --maxlfq 0/1           # Use MaxLFQ algorithm to calculate intensities.
+        --maxlfq 0/1           # Calculate MaxLFQ intensity.
 0 = no, 1 = yes.
 Default: 1
+        --ibaq 0/1             # [experimental] Calculate iBAQ intensity.
+The iBAQ intensity is normalized by the protein length, not the number of theoretical peptides.
+0 = no, 1 = yes.
+Default: 0
         --minexps <int>        # Minimum experiments in picking an ion for quantifying proteins.
 Only for intensity, not for MaxLFQ intensity.
 Default: 2
         --minfreq <float>      # Minimum required frequency of an ion being selected for protein quantification.
 Only for intensity, not for MaxLFQ intensity.
 Default: 0.5
         --tp <int>             # Number of ions used in quantifying each protein.
 If 0, using all ions.
 For intensity, not for MaxLFQ intensity.
 Default: 3